 Bell Labs Model II/Relay Interpolator

 Twelve years after Bush, Bell Labs came up with their revolutionary relay interpolator.
 Using a whopping (for its time) 440 relays, this analog machine was used to direct artillery guns using mathematics for pinpoint accuracy.
-It was programmed using paper tape, and following the war, the Model II was decommissioned from military duty and used for other projects.
+It was programmed using paper tape, and following the war, Model II was decommissioned from military duty and used for other projects.

 IBM ASCC/Harvard Mark I